SetProtocol/STIPS/STIPS/AaveLeverageModule_001.md

-#### Do these differences have an impact on different flows like issuance and redemption?

-*   Issuance flow handles replicating the current debt position by borrowing assets from the Lending protocol, while redemption handles paying back the debt.
-*   DebtIssuanceModule flows are Lending protocol agnostic.
-    *   The borrowing and repayment parts of the flows are handled entirely by the associated Leverage Module, which is triggered by the issue/redeem hooks.
-*   Issuance/redemption are also not dependent on the interest rate accrual mechanism.
-The only requirement is that the sync function must be called before issuance/redemption.
-*   Hence **No**, issuance and redemption are not affected by these differences.
-And we can use our current DebtIssuanceModule along with the new ALM.

 #### Do these differences affect how often and where we call sync?
 Do we need to sync balances more/less often in ALM?